A Stable and Sustainable Macroeconomic Environment

 Statement of Long-Term Fiscal Position

-In October 2009, the Treasury produced the second Statement of Long-term Fiscal Position, identifying the fiscal pressures likely to eventuate in New Zealand over the next 40 years as a result of factors such as population ageing.
+In July 2013, the Treasury produced the third Statement of Long-term Fiscal Position, identifying the fiscal pressures likely to eventuate in New Zealand over the next 40 years as a result of factors such as population ageing.

 - Statistics New Zealand publishes the New Zealand Official Yearbook, which includes statistics on the New Zealand economy, prices, public sector finance, overseas trade, and money and banking.